fredless796/MonumentaMarket/README.md

 Commands:

 1.Buying (getting) |
-/get "itemname" : This command allows you to buy an item specified as a command parameter.
-If no item is found, the bot will try to find the most similar items and offer them.
+/get "itemname" : This command will allow you to see the people who are selling the item you need.
+If no item is found, the bot will show a similar item with the name

 2.Selling
 /offer "itemname" "price" "and more info if you want to keep it" : This command allows the user to sell his item.
 The item and the price must be specified as parameters of the command.